-In April 2014, I was flipping through a Vogue magazine, & an article about a women’s-only surf camp in Costa Rica caught my eye, called Pura Vida Adventures.
-I’d heard great things about Costa Rica, I wanted to learn how to surf better (though it kind of scared the crap out of me), & I had an upcoming week off work.
+Welcome to my thoughts on, “Why Surf Camp is Perfect for Solo Travel!”
+In April 2014, I was flipping through Vogue magazine, & an article about a women’s surf camp in Costa Rica caught my eye.
+The name of this awesome-sounding surf camp was Pura Vida Adventures.
+I’d heard great things about Costa Rica, & wanted to learn how to surf (though it also scared the crap out of me), & I had an upcoming week off.
 This could be a perfect match, I thought.

 I Could Go By Myself!?!

 I started weighing my options.
 I’d never been to Costa Rica, but from everything I’d heard ~ it was fun, safe, & adventure-filled; everyone I knew who’d been raved about it.
 Then I started reading reviews for the surf camp itself…& WOW.
 I was bowled over.
 The women writing the reviews made it sound like going to surf camp was one of the best things they’d ever done.
 And the funny thing was: most of them had gone alone.

 But it was reading the words of Pura Vida founder, Tierza Eichner, that pushed me over the edge, & made me realize that I was going with or without a friend:

 Our quest in Costa Rica was finding a beach town with endless waves.
 When we arrived in Malpais, I thought that I found a little piece of heaven & realized I had never felt so alive & present in my entire life.
 My type “A” personality stood no chance in Malpais, where I learned to slow down & enjoy every moment of life.
 I also learned so much from the local Costa Rican people.
 They taught me to appreciate exactly who I am, & focus on the positive aspects of my life instead of what I perceived as faults.